by Susan Flantzer © Unofficial Royalty 2017

 The Wedding

 Rania chose British designer Bruce Oldfield to make her two wedding gowns.
-For the traditional Muslim ceremony, Rania wore a modest, short-sleeve gown with exaggerated lapels and a large belt.
-Inspired by Syrian formal dresses at the Victoria and Albert Museum in London, Oldfield added gold detailing to the trim of the gown, matching hair ornament and gloves.
+During the traditional Muslim ceremony, Rania wore a modest, short-sleeve gown with exaggerated lapels and a large belt.
+Inspired by Syrian formal dresses at the Victoria and Albert Museum in London, Oldfield added gold detailing to the gown’s trim, matching hair ornament and gloves.
 The skirt was voluminous and ended in a train at the back.
 A long veil covered her face during the Muslim ceremony.
 Her hairdo was so tall that she had difficulty getting in and out of the car.

 Prince Abdullah wore his formal military dress uniform adorned with numerous medals and a ceremonial sword.